 - Biofiltration (raingarden for clay soils or infiltrating raingarden for sandy soils);

-- Swales;
+- Swales; and

 - Buffers; and

 - Rainwater tanks.

-Other water quality treatment options within the S3QM are not generally supported by Council, however if applicants are unable to make the preferred options work for a given development, other treatments may be considered on a case-by-case basis.
+Other water quality treatment options within the S3QM are not generally supported by Council, however if you are applicants are unable to make the preferred options work for a given on your development, other treatments may be considered on a case-by-case basis.

 The S3QM tool will indicate whether the selected measures comply with applicable stormwater targets.
-If the proposed measures do not comply, the tool allows the user to adjust the treatment options until an acceptable solution is found and the stormwater targets are met.
+If the proposed measures do not comply, the user can adjust them to suit so that they do, the tool allows the user to adjust the treatment options until an acceptable solution is found and the stormwater targets are met or use a "deemed to comply" solver within the tool that provides sizes of rainwater tanks and bioretention systems needed to meet the water quality targets.

-Once an acceptable complying solution is identified, the S3QM allows the user to print a WSD Certificate, which should be attached to the Development Application or any application for a Complying Development Certificate for submission to the certifying authority.
-The commitments made using the S3QM, if approved, then form part of the conditions of any approval issued.
+Once an acceptable complying solution is identified, the S3QM allows the user to print a WSD Certificate, which should be attached to the Development Application or application for a Complying Development Application Certificate for submission to the certifying authority.
+The commitments made using the S3QM, if approved, then form part of the conditions of any Development approval issued.

-For further information on the S3QM or for an example on how to apply the tool contact Council.
-Guidance on how to asses soil type for a given property is available in Appendix B.
+For further information on the S3QM, including an example of how to apply the tool contact Council.
+Guidance on how to assess the soil type for a given property is available in Appendix B.